realmagicgreen/magicgreen-jekyll/_posts/2018-07-14-moringa-superfood.md

 - Can Lower Cholesterol
 - May Protect Against Arsenic Toxicity

-However, there is one downside, Moringa leaves may also [contain high levels of antinutrients](https://www.sciencedirect.com/science/article/abs/pii/S0044848602004970), which can reduce the absorption of minerals and protein.

-The [antinutritional substances tested]((https://www.ncbi.nlm.nih.gov/pubmed/24206684)) were tannins (20.7 mg g(-1)), trypsin inhibitor (1.45TIU mg g(-1)), nitrate (17 mg g(-1)) and oxalic acid (10.5 mg g(-1)), besides the absence of cyanogenic compounds. β-Carotene and lutein stood out as major carotenoids, with concentrations of 161.0 and 47.0 μg g(-1) leaf, respectively.

 Antioxidants are compounds that act against free radicals in your body.